Sunday, June 15, 2025

 Be that as it may, I'll try to explain it: quite suddenly I ceased to remain aware of myself as a person slowly walking along across the top surface of a stationary bridge.
 Instead - as one might have to say it - there was a bridge that was walking itself along beneath my feet, rotating slowly under me, while I remained entirely stationary above it, save for the repetitive pedaling motion of my legs.

-We know, by now, that all motion is indeed relative to the observer.
+We know, by now, that all motion is relative to the observer.
 Intuitively, I might speculate that this "illusion" was caused mainly by the specific set (or lack) of visual cues typically encountered when standing or walking on a tall, narrow structure, in addition to the profoundly disassociative effects of the acid.
 But the experience has nevertheless stayed with me for reasons I can't entirely explain.
 It seems to me, even now, that the way I looked at motion then wasn't fundamentally wrong.

 After all, what exactly is an observer?